 |HTY 103||United States History II||3 credits|

 |Honors Seminar in Western Civilization||3 credits|

 Foreign Language: Choose one course (3 credits)

-A student whose native language is not English satisfies the foreign language requirements by passing English 100 and English 101 with acceptable grades.
+A student whose native language is not English satisfies the foreign language requirements by successfully completing English 100 and English 101.

 |FRE 100||Elementary French I||3 credits|

 |SPA 101||Elementary Spanish II||3 credits|